-The last few decades mark rapid industrialization and urbanization around the world.
 With that, the demand for energy, transportation, and infrastructure development has skyrocketed.
-A number of studies have shown the detrimental effects of air pollution on human health and well-being.
+Several studies have shown the detrimental effects of air pollution on human health and well-being.
 Among all the air pollutants, particulate matter (PM) pollution is of particular concern.
 Particulate matter (PM) is further classified into PM2.5 and PM10, based upon their particle diameter.
 However, various researches have shown that we still do not have enough PM2.5 and PM10 monitors to create a representative picture of PM pollution.

-Due to their very small size, they can penetrate deep into the lungs and can also mix with the bloodstream.
+Due to their tiny size, they can penetrate deep into the lungs and mix with the bloodstream.
 Chronic exposure to such a high level of particulate matter concentration is conducive to various cardiovascular and pulmonary diseases.
-The number of PM2.5 and PM10 monitors has increased in the past few years to accurately monitor particulate concentration.
-If you want to read more about what is particulate matter? you can read more in our knowledge bank section.
+Therefore, the number of PM2.5 and PM10 monitors has increased in the past few years to monitor particulate concentration accurately.
+You can read more about particulate matter in the knowledge bank section.

 WHY MONITOR PM2.5 AND PM10?

-You must have encountered this question about why we specifically monitor PM2.5 and PM10.
-In order to understand that, first we must address what is particulate matter and how it is measured.
-According to USEPA, particulate matter (or commonly referred to as PM), is a mixture of solid particles and liquid droplets found in the air.
-Some particles like dust and dirt are clearly visible with the naked eye and some are so small that they can only be observed with a microscope.
+You must have encountered this question about why we precisely monitor PM2.5 and PM10.
+To understand that, first, we must address what particulate matter is and how it is measured.
+According to USEPA, particulate matter (commonly referred to as PM) is a mixture of solid particles and liquid droplets found in the air.
+Some particles like dust and dirt are visible to the naked eye, and some are so small that one can only observe with a microscope.
 Together they are responsible for all the particulate pollution that we experience every day.
-The health effects of microscopic particulate matter (PM) depends upon their particle diameter and that’s why they are further classified as PM2.5 and PM10.
+The health effects of microscopic particulate matter (PM) depend upon their particle diameter, and that’s why monitoring different particle sizes like PM2.5 and PM10 becomes critical.

-PM10 and PM2.5 have less than an effective aerodynamic diameter of 10 micrometers and 2.5 micrometers respectively.
-All types of combustion activities including vehicular emission and forest fires are a major source of particulate matter (PM).
+PM10 and PM2.5 have less than an effective aerodynamic diameter of 10 micrometers and 2.5 micrometers, respectively.
+Therefore, all combustion activities, including vehicular emission and forest fires, are a significant source of particulate matter (PM).

-Secondary PM can be indirectly generated by complex reactions with other pollutants such as sulfur dioxide and nitrogen oxides, present abundantly in the atmosphere.
-Construction and mining activities, unpaved roads, account for dust and particulate pollution.
-Dust monitoring at such sites is crucial to quantify the source contribution and PM size distribution.
+Secondary complex reactions with other pollutants such as sulfur dioxide and nitrogen oxides, present abundantly, also generates PM indirectly.
+In addition, construction and mining activities, unpaved roads account for dust and particulate pollution.
+Therefore, dust monitoring at such sites is crucial to quantify the source contribution and PM size distribution.

-It is important to formalize their particle diameter in order to develop control standards based on them.
-In order to do that samples collected from PM monitors were analysed for particle size distribution.
-The results showed that distribution patterns exhibit peaks around 2.5 and 10 micrometres.
+It is essential to formalize their particle diameter to develop control standards based on them.
+Therefore, samples collected from PM monitors were analyzed for particle size distribution.
+The results showed that distribution patterns exhibit peaks around 2.5 and 10 micrometers.
 These are known as particle distribution modes of PM monitors.

 PM MEASUREMENT TO UNDERSTAND THE PROBLEM OF AIR POLLUTION

-There is a famous saying that – “you cannot manage what you cannot measure”.
+There is a famous saying that – “you cannot manage what you cannot measure.”
 PM monitoring devices fulfill the requirement of measuring particulate matter concentration.
 However, the deployment of PM monitors does not solve the problem by itself.
-Monitoring of PM2.5 and PM10 concentrations serves as the basis of pollution abatement strategies.
-It provides important insights and relevant information that helps us define the pollution problem in order to solve it.
+Instead, monitoring of PM2.5 and PM10 concentrations serves as the basis of pollution abatement strategies.
+It provides essential insights and relevant information that helps us define the pollution problem to solve it.
 PM monitors also enable us to track the progress of mitigation strategies by assessing the efficacy and efficiency of policy intervention.
 With such information, we can fine-tune our response to reduce exposure to PM2.5 and PM10.

-Other studies have also attempted to accurately attribute a percent increase in PM2.5 and PM10 concentration near roads by placing multiple PM monitors around roads and highways.
-Here, a robust PM monitoring system plays an important role as such analyses are only possible with the availability of accurate PM10 and PM2.5 monitoring data.
-Also, accurate data further enables an effective policy framework.
+Other studies have attempted to accurately attribute a percent increase in PM2.5 and PM10 concentration near roads by placing multiple PM monitors around roads and highways.
+A robust PM monitoring system plays a vital role as such analyses are only possible with accurate PM10 and PM2.5 monitoring data.
+Also, accurate data further enables a practical policy framework.

 PM2.5 and PM10 MONITORS TO REDUCE POLLUTION EXPOSURE

 Day-to-day activities result in the majority of PM2.5 and PM10 emissions which makes PM pollution a global issue.
 It is corroborated with a study carried out by the World Health Organization (WHO).
 It states that 9 out of 10 people worldwide breathe air containing high levels of particulate pollutants.
-As a result, air pollution (particularly PM2.5 and PM10) attributes to 7 million premature deaths worldwide.
-Out of which, 1.2 million Indians lost their lives prematurely according to the Global Burden of Disease Study 2015.
-This translates to global economic losses of US$ 3 trillion according to the OECD Report, of which India bears US$ 150 billion in monetary losses, according to Greenpeace Southeast Asia report.
+As a result, air pollution (particularly PM2.5 and PM10) contributes to 7 million premature deaths worldwide.
+Out of which, 1.2 million Indians lost their lives prematurely, according to the Global Burden of Disease Study 2015.
+The data translates to global economic losses of US$ 3 trillion according to the OECD Report, of which India bears US$ 150 billion in monetary losses, according to Greenpeace Southeast Asia report.

 Economic losses are due to lost productivity and increased expenditure in healthcare.
 Such analyses are carried out using concentration-response relationships.
 It shows the percent change to various changes in various health metrics brought by the percent change in pollution concentration.
 PM monitoring devices provide crucial datasets to develop such relationships.
-The study of the concentration-response relationship for PM2.5 and PM10 helps in understanding the economic co-benefits of PM pollution reduction.
+The study of the concentration-response relationship for PM2.5 and PM10 helps understand PM pollution reduction’s economic co-benefits.

-It also helps in calculating return on investment (ROI) value during the economic feasibility of air pollution abatement plan.
+It also helps calculate return on investment (ROI) value during the economic feasibility of the air pollution abatement plan.
 Highly accurate PM monitoring systems are a prerequisite to facilitate such planning.
-Capacity building by increasing the number of PM monitors will pay back with improved productivity and reduced healthcare spending.
+Capacity building by increasing PM monitors will pay back with improved productivity and reduced healthcare spending.

-Resultantly, the benefits of air pollution reduction will significantly outweigh costs as per TERI’s research.
-Such pollution abatement strategies which are built upon the data from PM monitors can effectively reduce people’s exposure to PM2.5 and PM10.
+Resultantly, the benefits of air pollution reduction will significantly outweigh costs, as per TERI’s research.
+Moreover, such pollution abatement strategies, built upon PM monitors’ data, can effectively reduce people’s exposure to PM2.5 and PM10.

 PM MONITORING TO ACHIEVE VARIOUS NATIONAL AND INTERNATIONAL GOALS

 Particulate air pollution is a global issue.
 Existing networks of PM10 and PM2.5 monitors have shown that PM concentrations have increased manifold around the world in the past few years.
-Serious health and economic implications resulted in various international agreements.
-The Paris Agreement of 2015 is one of such very important international agreements.
-Member Countries agreed on the Sustainable Development Goals along with the agreement of reducing greenhouse gas emissions around the world.
-The SDG3 of healthy lives and wellbeing and SDG11 of sustainable cities mandates to increase the number of PM monitors around the world.
+Severe health and economic implications resulted in various international agreements.
+The Paris Agreement of 2015 is one of such critical international agreements.
+Member Countries agreed on the Sustainable Development Goals and the arrangement of reducing greenhouse gas emissions worldwide.
+The SDG3 of healthy lives and well-being and SDG11 of sustainable cities mandate to increase the number of PM monitors around the world.
 The SDGs give well-needed emphasis on PM2.5 and PM10 monitoring and their reduction to achieve the overall target of sustainable development.

 OIZOM’S PARTICULATE MATTER (PM) MONITORS

 OIZOM’s PM monitors are a perfect choice for monitoring PM2.5 and PM10 concentration at airports, roads and highways, and underground facilities such as tunnels and parking lots.
-Supplementary details on how to select the monitoring location can be found in OIZOM’s Whitepaper on location selection.
+Read OIZOM’s Whitepaper on location selection for more details.

-For any dust monitoring requirement, you can contact us.
+For any dust monitoring requirements, you can contact us.